THE MANY FACES

 Samyang, some may have heard of it as the Korean noodle.
 But the Korean Lens Maker has been around since the 1970s and manufacturing all sorts of optics.
 Not many may have heard of the Samyang brand, but maybe Vivitar, Falcon, Rokinon, Walimex, Bower, Opteka, Bell & Howell, Polar, and Pro-Optic will ring a bell.

 Yep, Samyang manufactures lens for all these brand names.
 So when you are buying any of those, think Samyang.
-Each brand may have their abbreviations slightly different, but the technology should be the same.
+Each brand may have their abbreviations and acronyms slightly different, but the technology should be the same.

 Samyang’s range of lens is simple.